 - Bed sores

 Birth injuries are a specific form of medical malpractice.
-These injuries can occur at any time up to (including improper medical care during the pregnancy), during, or immediately after the birth of a baby.
+Birth injuries can occur at any time up to, during, or immediately after the birth of a baby.

 Birth injuries can be very serious and lead to the need for life long care.
-The misuse of forceps, vacuums, and delayed cesarean sections can lead to injuries to mother and infant.
+The misuse of forceps, vacuum injuries, fetal distress, oxygen deprivation, delayed cesarean sections, and other failures can lead to injuries to mother and infant.

 If your baby has been a victim of a birth injury, speak with a New Jersey personal injury lawyer about your case.
 Our compassionate attorneys will help you secure the compensation you need to provide your child with the proper care.